EMMC-ASBL/tripper/docs/datadoc/documenting-a-resource.md

 ```

-Note that the image implicitly has been declared to be an individual of the classes `dcat:Dataset` and `emmo:DataSet`.
+Note that the image implicitly has been declared to be an individual of the classes `dcat:Dataset` and `emmo:Dataset`.
 This is because the `type` argument of [save_dict()] defaults to "dataset".